 There are a lot of do’s and don’ts with sink etiquette, and one of the first things we learn about is pouring hot oil down the drain.
 This will cause the oil to harden as it travels down the pipes, creating a blockage.
 Food scraps, oils, and fat of any kind should be disposed of properly to avoid unwanted water damage.

 Being a homeowner or property manager means understanding the most common appliances within the residence that can flood homes.
 When appliances and their connections are maintained and checked throughout the year, it can help prevent flooding in the house and water damage that can take months to repair.
-American Restoration Water and Fire, LLC employs the best of the best, and water damage and restoration of your home is what we are here to help with!
+American Restoration Water & Fire employs the best of the best, and water damage and restoration of your home is what we are here to help with!